kaus98/spiral-graph-covid-nyc/README.md

 * We will add the Y Ticks for starting of each year.
 * We will also add Watermark to add your name on bottom right.
 * Offset is added to not start the graph from zero.
+With code you can Change the Ancor with your name

 ``` python
 def get_graph_base(max_n: int,
                    line_color: str,